The Community Organizers Program

-- Is a member of (or an ally to) the GBT2Q community who is passionate about strengthening the health and wellbeing of the community
+- Is a member of (or an ally to) the GBQ men and Gender Diverse communities who is passionate about strengthening the health and wellbeing of the community

 - Has the capacity, willingness and drive to contribute time and effort into designing and leading community programming

 - Has a relevant and feasible community program idea (or is willing to work with HIM to find community program ideas), and is willing to lead the implementation of said ideas

-- Possesses leadership skills that enables them to lead, organize and facilitate community groups/programming that caters to diverse groups of GBT2Q men in the community
+- Possesses leadership skills that enables them to lead, organize and facilitate community groups/programming that caters to diverse groups of GBQ men and Gender Diverse people in the community

 COMMUNITY ORGANIZER V. VOLUNTEER?

 How is being a Community Organizer different from being a Volunteer with HIM?

 HIM deeply values the contributions of our volunteers and we always look for ways to deepen the relationships we have with our volunteers.
 Community Organizers offers an opportunity for some of our volunteers who would like to continue to contribute with their time and skills to deliver HIM’s mission but do so in a leadership capacity where they can design and deliver programming as opposed to support existing programs.
 All Community Organizers are considered part of the broader HIM volunteers’ community.
 Please note that you do not necessarily have to have already been volunteering with HIM to be considered as a CO.

 HOW DOES HIM SUPPORT COs?

 HIM Hosts Community Organizers (COs) by:

 - Providing the physical space for COs community program activities, either at HIM’s own spaces or by liaising with 3rd party community spaces within HIM’s network

 - Providing the institutional umbrella under-which COs can carry out their community program activities

 - Secure necessary licenses and approvals for approved community program activities